 How a new clinical term gets made: Q&A with a clinical terminologist

 How does a single new clinical term get created?
-We talked to Patrick McCormick, MD – a clinical terminologist at IMO – to find out.
+We talked to Patrick McCormick, MD – a clinical terminologist at IMO Health – to find out.

 clinical terminology